mhBrice/thesis/article3/article3.md

 contrast, the machinery used for logging could cause damage to the seedling bank.

-In our study, recruitment of *A. rubrum* benefited the most from all types of disturbance events (logging and natural) and was favoured in young forests.
+Similar to @boisvertmarsh_divergent_2019, recruitment of *A. rubrum* benefited the most from all types of disturbance events (logging and natural) and was favoured in young forests.
 This species' capacity to regenerate abundantly after disturbances and remain dominant in the canopy is thought to explain its widespread increase across